 - a metallic taste in the mouth - try chewing sugar-free gum

 - feeling sleepy or tired - don't drive or use tools or machinery if you're feeling this way.
 Don't drink any alcohol as this will make you feel more tired.

 Pregnancy and breastfeeding

-Don't take zopiclone if you're pregnant, as it may harm the developing baby and cause side effects in newborn babies.
+Don't take zopiclone if you're pregnant, as it may harm the developing baby.
+It can also cause side effects in newborn babies.